nwcadence/java-dev-vsts/labs/Cloning a VSTS Repo-IntelliJ.md

     ![Click IntelliJ in the Toolbar](images/intellij-git/click-intellij.png "Click IntelliJ in the Toolbar")

-1. The first time you run IntelliJ, it will prompt for theme settings.
-Click on "Skip All and Set Defaults" to use the defaults.
+1. The first time you run IntelliJ, it will prompt for IntelliJ settings and theme settings.
+Click on "Do not import settings," then click on "Skip All and Set Defaults" to use the defaults.

     ![Accept the default IntelliJ theme](images/intellij-git/intellij-defaults.png "Accept the default IntelliJ theme")